 At room temperature, treat the top surface of mica for 10 seconds with 100 microliters of a 10 milli-Molar nickel two chloride solution.
 This will modifies the surface’s charge from negative to positive.
 [1]

 Talent adds drop of NiCl2 solution to the mica surface

+Starting the timer

 Blot the nickel two chloride solution with a lint-free wipe or blotting paper.[1]
 Then, wash the mica surface 3 times with deionized water and dry it with a stream of dry nitrogen.[2]